Boyington, Jeffrey (NIAID)

 - Nucleic acid or recombinant protein-based vaccine

-- Increased ease of production relative to current seasonal influenza vaccines
+- Increased ease of production compared to current seasonal influenza vaccines